telerik/xaml-docs/controls/radtaskboard/key-properties.md

 ## Categories

 The control exposes a __Categories__ property of type __IEnumerable__.
-You can use it to specify different indicator color for your task.
-More information can be found in the  [Indicator Color]({%slug radtaskboard-features-indicator-color%}) help article.
+You can use it to specify different category indicator color for your task.
+More information can be found in the  [Category Indicator]({%slug radtaskboard-features-category-indicator%}) help article.

 ## ItemHeight